-- How do I know if nutrition information I find on the internet is reliable?
+- How do I know if the nutrition information I find on the internet is reliable?

-- It can be tough to know what to believe and what not to believe.
-The United States National Library of Medicine has some resources to help:
+There are multiple resources on the internet packed with a pool of nutrition information.
+It can be tough to know what to believe and what not to believe.

 - Do we need more calories when it gets colder?

-- Are the rumors that turkey is responsible for making you feel sleepy after Thanksgiving dinner, true?
+- There are rumors that turkey is responsible for making you feel sleepy after Thanksgiving dinner.
+Is this true?

-- Turkey certainly plays a role in the onset of fatigue following Thanksgiving dinner, but is not the main contributing factor.
-The likely culprit to the feeling of needing a nap following Thanksgiving dinner is high blood glucose levels.
-Glucose is the broken down form of carbohydrates that the body is able to absorb and use as energy.
-Many favorite side dishes, desserts, and even favorite vegetables served during Thanksgiving dinner are high carbohydrate containing foods and contribute to high blood glucose following the meal.
-Additionally, the indulgent portions of carbohydrate containing foods contribute to maximized blood glucose levels once the meal is complete.
+- Turkey certainly plays a role in the onset of fatigue following Thanksgiving dinner but is not the main contributing factor.
+Many side dishes, desserts, and even favorite vegetables served during Thanksgiving dinner are high carbohydrate-containing foods and contribute to higher blood glucose levels following the meal.

-Turkey’s role is a minor role in that it contains an amino acid called tryptophan; a precursor to serotonin which is a hormone that plays a role in relaxation and signaling the body to sleep.
-Therefore, turkey may help produce the hormone needed for your brain to initiate sleep; but your blood glucose likely is what initiates the onset of fatigue and laziness following holidays feasts!
+Turkey makes a minor contribution in inducing sleep after the meal as it contains an amino acid called tryptophan; a precursor to serotonin a hormone that plays a role in relaxation.
+Additionally, to initiate the digestion process after a high carbohydrate-containing meal, more blood flows from the brain towards the abdomen creating a low oxygen environment in the brain, which causes drowsiness.
+Therefore, turkey may help produce the hormone needed for the brain to initiate sleep; but the higher blood glucose level initiates the onset of fatigue following holiday feasts!